Mavericks vs. Hornets: Betting Trends, Record ATS, Home/Road Splits

 Additional Mavericks Insights & Trends

-- The Mavericks have gone 4-6 in their last 10 contests, with a 5-5 record against the spread in that span.
+- The Mavericks have a 4-6 record against the spread while going 3-7 overall in their last 10 games.

-- Five of Mavericks' last 10 games have gone over the total.
+- The Mavericks have gone over the total in four of their last 10 games.

-- Against the spread, Dallas has fared worse at home, covering 13 times in 37 home games, and 15 times in 36 road games.
+- Dallas has covered the spread in a lower percentage of its home games than road games.
+It has covered 13 times in 38 games at home, and it has covered 15 times in 36 games on the road.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.